 WHAT?

-At-home sample collection device for measuring levels of antibodies in your blood that are elevated if you are sensitive to gluten or have celiac disease.
-Laboratory results are provided within 5 days.
+Get a Celiac Disease test to measure the levels of antibodies in your blood that increase if you are sensitive to gluten or have celiac disease.
+Results are provided within 24 hours of the sample reaching the laboratory.

 WHY?